 A clue to the future of your eyesight could be revealed by looking at your family history.
 When exploring any eye conditions that may exist in your family, take diabetes into account.

 Work and Eye Health

-If you work in an environment that is harmful to your eyesight your employer should provide adequate protection against damage to your eyes.
-This normally includes protective clothing and having control measures in place to remove risks.
+If you work in an environment that is harmful to your eyesight, your employer should provide adequate protection against damage to your eyes.
+This normally includes protective clothing and having control measures in place to remove risks to your eyesight.

 Cleanliness and Eye Health

 Always ensure your hands are clean before rubbing your eyes.
 Infection can be carried by foreign bodies very easily via your fingers.
 This is especially important if you wear contact lenses.

 Protect your Eyes from the Sun

 Most people know the sun can damage our eyes but not all of us own a good, effective pair of sunglasses.
 Buy yourself a good pair with advice from your optometrist to ensure the sun’s ultraviolet rays do not damage your eyesight.